One year after shift in Day-Ahead Energy Market timeline, ISO-NE reports positive results to FERC

 - The scheduling changes appear to have had a positive impact on electric market efficiency.

-You can read more about the DAM changes in the ISO Newswire article, SPI News: Day-Ahead Energy Market timeline changes go into effect May 23 for May 24 operating day.
+You can read more about the DAM changes in the ISO Newswire article, Day-Ahead Energy Market timeline changes go into effect May 23 for May 24 operating day.